 Additionally, download the app BetteryBatteryStats.
 This program shows you what apps use what, what you use the most, and will highlight any potential problems or bad habits.
 It’s a pretty powerful app that will give you more insight into how you use your phone.

-In closing, stay tuned for the next few software updates from OnePlus.
+Stay tuned for the next few software updates from OnePlus.
 They’ll probably fine-tune the software, patch a few bugs, and further improve performance and battery life.
 They’re one of the best manufacturers when it comes to fast, helpful, and timely software updates.
-Plus, be on the lookout for the Android Q developer preview in the next few months.

-This phone is still only a few months old, and they’re slowly ironing out a few bugs and optimizing the entire experience.
-It will get better.
+In closing, this phone is still less than a year old, and they’re slowly ironing out a few more bugs and optimizing the entire experience.
+It will get better as time goes on.
 Before you go, get a screen protector and maybe a case so your phone lasts longer.